 Being a charity trustee is incredibly rewarding and gives you the kind of experience you might normally only receive later on in your career.
 Read these five benefits of being a trustee.

 The experience and responsibility

 We’ve talked about the experience and responsibility of being a trustee, but the day-to-day life of a Sabb is incredibly varied.
-Forget being attached to a desk like most grad schemes, as a Sabb you’ll be helping run the UK's biggest Welcome Fair one minute, in a meeting with the Provost the next, and working on a national campaign straight after.
+Forget being attached to a desk like most grad schemes, as a Sabb you’ll be helping run the UK's biggest Welcome Fair one minute, in a meeting with the Provost the next, and working on a General Election campaign straight after.
 Sabbs lead busy, sometimes hectic, lives that are anything but boring.
 You’ll fill up a CV up with good stuff in your first few months.